cvravi9/Benchmarking_SVCs/README.md

 Another tool to compare two vcf files is the "VCF Toolz" and the command is **"vcftoolz compare first-vcf second-vcf"**.
 With this tool, textual outcome along with the venn diagrams comparing snps and positions are obtained.

 ### 1.5.
 Filtering VCF File
 Each vcf file has five somatic status and for the comparisions, the main vcf file is divided into three sub-vcf files based on the somantic status division.
 The three categories of divisons are Germline, Somatic and LOH for which SS is 1, 2 & 3 respectively.
 To do this division, the command used is **"bcftools view -i 'SS ~"2"' vcf-file"**.
+After the sub-vcf files are obtained, comparision of the vcf files is achieved using vcftoolz.

 ##### Meeting - 17-11-20